tableau/TabPy/docs/server-config.md

 server to start up alongside the HTTP server and will allow for handling incoming streamed data in the Arrow columnar format.

+**As of May 2023, the Arrow Flight feature can only be used by compatible versions of Tableau Prep.
+The Arrow Flight feature is not used by Tableau Desktop, Tableau Server, or Tableau Cloud, regardless of the `TABPY_ARROW_ENABLE` setting.
+In other words, those products will continue to send the data in a single payload when Arrow Flight is both enabled and disabled.**

 To leverage the Flight server, use an existing Flight Client API.
 There are implementations available in C++, Java, and Python.
 To begin streaming data to the server, a Flight Descriptor (data path) must be generated.